Cheukting/polars_plugin_101/README.md

 Here are the things that you should have installed when you started this workshop:

-- [Install/ Update Rust](https://www.rust-lang.org/tools/install)(we are using rustc version 1.82.0 here)
+- [Install/ Update Rust](https://www.rust-lang.org/tools/install)(we are using rustc version 1.86.0 here)
-- Make sure having Python 3.8 or above (recommend 3.12)
+- Make sure having Python 3.9 or above (assuming 3.13 in this workshop)
-- Make sure using virtual environment (recommend using uv)
+- Make sure using virtual environment (recommend using uv >= 0.4.25)

 ## Windows checklist